simshadows/monster-hunter-rise-builder/README.md

 If a new major update of Monster Hunter Rise is released, the new content will be released on the in-development version ASAP, and then released on the stable version when it's ready.

-### Future Release: v1.x

-Along with bug fixes, math adjustments, and minor improvements, I expect to implement defense calculations before v2.0.

 ### Future Release: v2.0

+Updated builder for the Sunbreak expansion.

+### Future Release: v3.0

 **The second release of the app will be a codebase port.
-No new features are planned for v2.0 at this time, but will come with performance improvements that will ultimately pave the way for future features and sustainable development.**
+No new features are planned for v2.0 at this time, but will come with performance improvements and will ultimately pave the way for future features and sustainable development.**

 The app before v2.0 is a totally toolchainless codebase.
 This was done because I only want to introduce complexity as it is needed.
 Without a toolchain, the entire codebase is only dependent on the browser, and three front-end libraries (React, html2canvas, and FileSaver).

 v1.0 will allow me to reassess the project's needs, benchmark the app's performance, and experiment with different toolchain configurations, all with a fully-functional web app with all core features implemented.

-I expect the codebase to be ported to a fully Typescript codebase (either plain Typescript or TSX), with major things rewritten for modularity, type/logic safety, and for unit testing.
+I expect the codebase to be ported to a fully Typescript codebase (either plain Typescript or TSX), with major things rewritten for modularity, type/logic safety, and for unit testing, as well as address some glaring technical debt incurred during rapid development of v1.0.

 In addition to porting the codebase, I expect to optimize the graphics to reduce download sizes and implement efficient image preloading.

+*(NOTE: If time permits, I might do this codebase port as v2.0 instead, and update for Sunbreak as v3.0.)*

+### Future Release: v3.x

+Along with bug fixes, math adjustments, and minor improvements, I expect to implement defense calculations here.

+I don't want to do defense calculations and math improvements too early since it will make the Sunbreak update and codebase port releases take longer to develop.

-### Future Release: v3.0 and Beyond
+### Future Release: v4.0 and Beyond

-**It is not guaranteed that I will be continuing adding features beyond v2.x.
+**It is not guaranteed that I will be continuing adding features beyond v3.x.
 Anything written here is an indication of intent, if time allows.**

-Beyond v2.x, the focus of the development will be on game math.
+Beyond v3.x, the focus of the development will be on game math.
 Tentative roadmap:

-- v3.0: Build Search
+- v4.0: Build Search

     - Users will be able to let the app automatically come up with builds.

-    - v3.0 will first attempt to reimplement <https://mhrise.wiki-db.com/sim/?hl=en>. v3.1 and beyond will build on v3.0, adding addtional search constraints and features.
+    - v4.0 will first attempt to reimplement <https://mhrise.wiki-db.com/sim/?hl=en>. v4.1 and beyond will build on v4.0, adding addtional search constraints and features.

-- v4.0: Combat Modelling
+- v5.0: Combat Modelling

     - Users will be able to build a benchmark consisting of one or many weapon moves (or "Motion Values"), and one or many monster parts (or "Hitzone Values").